HadrienGardeur/web-speech-recommended-voices/README.md

 * Unfortunately, Chrome on Android doesn't return the list of voices available to the users, instead it returns an unfiltered list of languages/regions.
 * Among other things, this means that even languages and regions which require a voice pack to be installed will show up in the list returned by the Web Speech API.
 * If the user selects a language/region for which the voice pack needs to be downloaded, Chrome will default to an English voice instead.
-* Even if a voice pack has been installed, the user may need to select a default voice for each region as well.
-For example, on a device where both `fr-FR` and `fr-CA` have been installed, TTS may default to `fr-FR` when `fr-CA` is selected when there isn't a default voice selected for French Canadian.
+* Even when a voice pack has been installed, the user may need to select a default voice for each region before a language/region can be used at all.
+* For example, on a device where both `fr-FR` (French from France) and `fr-CA` (French Canadian) voice packs have been installed, TTS may still default to `fr-FR` if `fr-CA` doesn't have a default voice selected.
 * With this poor approach to voice selection, Chrome on Android doesn't indicate the user's preferred language/region either using `default`.

 ### Chrome Desktop

 * On desktop, Chrome comes pre-loaded with a limited selection of 19 high quality voices.
 * All of these voices rely on Machine Learning (ML) and therefore require online access to use them.
-* Unfortunately, these voices are also plagued by a bug if any utterance (sentence) read by the Web Speech API takes longer than 14 seconds.
+* Unfortunately, these voices are also plagued by a [bug](https://github.com/HadrienGardeur/TTS-recommended-voices/issues/3) if any utterance read by the Web Speech API takes longer than 14 seconds.
 Playback is stopped after this duration, without any feedback from the Web Speech API to indicate that [the playback has been stopped due to an error](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance/error_event).
-* This bug has remained unaddressed for many years now, but there's a workaround available to implementers where the playback is paused/resumed every 14 seconds.
+* This bug has remained unaddressed for many years now, but [there's a workaround available](https://stackoverflow.com/a/48044163) to implementers where the playback is paused/resumed every 14 seconds.
 * Under the current circumstances, these Google voices have been prioritized lower than their Microsoft/Apple counterparts in the list of recommended voices.

 ### Edge